pftf/RPi4/Readme.md

 `DEBUG` builds of the firmware in the
 [AppVeyor artifacts](https://ci.appveyor.com/project/pbatard/RPi4/build/artifacts).

-The default baudrate for serial I/O is 115200 bauds.
+Note that the RELEASE fimware from the archive uses PL011 for the UART, meaning that it uses mini UART for Bluetooth (hence the use of the `minuartbt` overlay).
+The default baudrate for serial I/O is 115200.

-Note that you __MUST__ have both a `bcm2711-rpi-4-b.dtb` at the root of your SD card and `core_freq=250` in your `config.txt` for the baudrate to be set properly.

 # License